ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 # Acknowledgments
 {: numbered="no"}

-The author wishes to thank Ari Keränen, John Mattsson, Ludwig Seitz, Göran Selander, Jim Schaad and Marco Tiloca for the useful discussion and reviews that helped shape this document.
+The author wishes to thank Ari Keränen, John Mattsson, Ludwig Seitz, Göran Selander, Cigdem Sengul, Jim Schaad and Marco Tiloca for the useful discussion and reviews that helped shape this document.

 --- fluff